-Hustle provides a means to not only connect with popular services such as MailChimp, Campaign Monitor, Constant Contact, GetResponse and Mad Mimi, it also lets you target users through slide-ins, popups, widgets and shortcodes.
+Hustle provides a means to not only connect with popular services such as MailChimp, Campaign Monitor, Constant Contact, GetResponse, and Mad Mimi, but it also lets you target users through slide-ins, popups, widgets, and shortcodes.

 So it’s more of a complete marketing suite that you can use to encourage subscriptions, along with other functionality.
 It also provides nifty features like social sharing and statistical data regarding opt-ins.

-The plugin is compatible with a number of third-party services (AWeber, Campaign Monitor, Constant Contact, GetResponse, InfusionSoft and MailChimp).
+The plugin is compatible with many third-party services (AWeber, Campaign Monitor, Constant Contact, GetResponse, InfusionSoft, and MailChimp).
 You can also take advantage of A/B testing and analytics.

 With Email Subscribers & Newsletters, you can take a more holistic approach to email marketing.
 You’ll be able to collect user information and send out HTML newsletters through your WordPress website.

 But you can also set up automatic email notifications when new posts are added to your site.
-That provides an incredibly easy way to keep users engaged with your content.
+That provides an effortless way to keep users engaged with your content.

 Overall, it’s a nice option for content creators.